George Mason University's leaders exemplify how people of various backgrounds can come together to build something greater than they could alone.

 - President Gregory Washington

-Washington, the former engineering dean at Ohio State University (interim) and the University of California, Irvine, has strengthened Mason’s commitment to access and opportunity by creating the Mason Virginia Promise (MVP), a pathway to a Mason degree or help starting a business for any Virginian who aspires to either goal.
-MVP expands Mason’s national award-winning ADVANCE Program Partnership with Northern Virginia Community College to select community colleges throughout the state.
+Washington, the former engineering dean at Ohio State University (interim) and the University of California, Irvine, has strengthened George Mason’s commitment to access and opportunity by creating the Mason Virginia Promise (MVP), a pathway to a George Mason degree or help starting a business for any Virginian who aspires to either goal.
+MVP expands George Mason’s national award-winning ADVANCE Program Partnership with Northern Virginia Community College to select community colleges throughout the state.
 The Mason Virginia Promise Grant helps provide opportunities to students from low-income backgrounds.

 Read his entire bio | Connect with the Office of the President